Baldarello/localization-pro/README.md

 -   **Compare & Merge**: Visually compare branches and merge changes back into the main branch.
 -   **Commit History**: Track every change with a detailed commit log and a diff viewer.
 -   **AI-Powered Translations**: Get instant translation suggestions using Google's Gemini API.
+-   **Email Notifications**: Receive email updates for events like new commits, with user-configurable settings.
 -   **Data Import/Export**: Easily move data in and out using JSON or CSV formats.
 -   **Team Management**: Invite and manage users for each project with language-specific permissions.
 -   **Customizable Theming**: Personalize the UI with different color themes and dark/light modes.